The American Adventure (Epcot)

-The American Adventure is the host pavilion of the World Showcase within Epcot at Walt Disney World in Bay Lake, Florida, United States.
-It is also the name of the Colonial American-themed pavilion's main attraction, an Audio-Animatronics stage show of American history.
+The American Adventure is the host pavilion of the World Showcase area of EPCOT at the Walt Disney World Resort near Orlando, Florida.
+It is also the name of the pavilion's main attraction, an Audio-Animatronic stage show of American history.
 It is located between the Italy and Japan pavilions.

-The pavilion includes a quick service food location named Regal Eagle Smokehouse, a Muppet-themed location focused on barbecue.
-Additionally, there is a merchandise location known as Heritage Manor which, as of February 2020, is currently closed for renovation.
-It will be merged with the former Art of Disney store that was located in Future World as a part of Epcot's transformation.
+The pavilion includes the Liberty Theater (home of the stage show), an exhibition space called the American Heritage Gallery, the America Gardens Theatre live entertainment venue, and a quick service food location named Regal Eagle Smokehouse—a Muppet-themed barbecue restaurant.
+Additionally, there is a merchandise location that houses the former Art of Disney store that was located in Future World.

-In 2021, Epcot announced that a new exhibit called "THE SOUL OF JAZZ: An American Adventure" will open inside of the attraction.
-Based on Disney and Pixar's animated film, Soul, the exhibit is part of Epcot's transformation.
-Guests join Joe Gardner, the star of Soul, and will be taken to New Orleans, Chicago, New York, Los Angeles, and Puerto Rico.

 Layout

 The pavilion is a single large building designed in the Colonial style.
 The building uses forced perspective to make a five-story building appear to be two and a half stories; there is a large ramp inside the attraction that slopes up, then down.

 Its main attraction is The American Adventure show.
 The lobby is a square room that has an oval-shaped area in the middle with a dome-shaped ceiling.
 The walls contain quotes from famous Americans, which include Walt Disney and Charles Lindbergh, and paintings of American life throughout history representing what America is all about.
 The Hall of Flags exhibit is a display of the different flags throughout U.S. history that you see as you go upstairs to the theater.
 In the upstairs lobby there are two more paintings of American life.
 In the theater, there are 12 statues, six on each side of the theater, that are spirits of American values personified.